 After Valve gave up the cable standard for Valve Index (test) due to technical problems and by no means all of the RTX cards support Virtual Link , Virtual Link could be logged out again.
 We are seeing Ampere ; Price: RTX 3080 likely to touch around $690-$750.

 At GTC, Nvidia actually shows new architectures and fundamental technological innovations rather than new products.
 The cards will then be unveiled at special gaming events or AI conferences.
 However, they will probably fall largely flat this year.

-Recently there were rumors that Nvidia could wait until the end of 2020 to present the graphics card – supposedly also to wait and see how AMD moves in the market.
+Recently there were rumors that Nvidia could wait to present the graphics card – supposedly also to wait and see how AMD moves in the market.
 Since Corona is currently slowing the world down, one should not hope for a timely presentation or even publication of the next RTX cards.

 Amp: Nvidia’s Next-Gen Graphics card is said to be up to 75 % faster

 “Big Red 200” is a powerful supercomputer that the University of Indiana wants to use for complex scientific calculations, especially in AI training .
 It supports both high-performance computing and AI-specific computing processes .